CIPITR/CIPITR/README.md

 This repository contains the implementation of the program induction model proposed in **Complex Program Induction for Querying Knowledge Bases in the
 Absence of Gold Programs** and links to download associated datasets.

+Currently this code only handles program induction where the input variables to the program are `gold` i.e. for example if KBQA requires entity, relation type linking on the query before program induction, this code sends the oracle entity, relation, type linker's output to CIPITR.

 # Datasets
 Datasets on Complex Question answering on Knowledge Bases, used for evaluating CIPITR
 1. Complex Sequential Question Answering (https://amritasaha1812.github.io/CSQA/) Dataset